easonlan123/Visual-Recognitionusing-Deep-Learning-2026-Spring-Homework-1/README.md

 # Training

-You will have to download best_model.pth from https://drive.google.com/file/d/1W5Uhz5gB_GPxXubUMzlxlO4LAEdoTtzU/view?usp=sharing or e3 first because my Git large file just doesn't seems to be working
+You will have to download best_model.pth from https://drive.google.com/file/d/1W5Uhz5gB_GPxXubUMzlxlO4LAEdoTtzU/view?usp=sharing or e3 first because my Git large file just doesn't seems to be working.
 It will train the model then do one testing when it s done.

 ```bash